 Their daughter Anne, born abt 1760

 Another Bertridge located was an actor, poet and playwright named John Bertridge Clarke who was born in Co.
-Roscommon about 1780 and died (in poverty) in 1824.
+Roscommon about 1780 and attended Trinity College Dublin.
+He died, apparently in poverty, at his lodgings in Covent Garden, London in 1825.

 It may be less difficult to link the following records, located by the Leitrim Genealogy Centre, to our family: